the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-We know ES6 arrow functions allow you to keep your functions concise, by removing the block body of a function.
-In a concise body, an implicit return is attached, you can remove the `return` statement.
-Since your functional stateless component is a function, you can keep it concise as well.
+Remember that ES6 arrow functions allow you to keep your functions concise and let you remove the block body of the function.
+In a concise body, an implicit return is attached, letting us remove the `return` statement.
+Since the functional stateless component is a function, it can be made more concise as well:

-{title="src/App.js",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 # leanpub-start-insert
 const Search = ({ value, onChange, children }) =>